mvp5464/interviewPrep/JavaScript.md

 # You must use a Promise method to handle promises. (myPromise.then().catch()..)

 #--> PROMISE VS CALLBACK

+# REVISE
+# CHATGTP IS SAYING THAT THIS CODE SHOULD GIVE ERROR BUT THIS CODE IS NOT GIVING ERROR

 # CALLBACK
 setTimeout(() => myFunction("I love You !!!"), 2000);